 You'll be responsible for 100% of your medical and prescription drug expenses until you meet your deductible in the Bronze or Bronze Plus coverage level.
 An HSA is a great way to pay less for those out-of-pocket expenses because you're using tax-free money.
-Let's say you injure your knee.
+Let's say you injure your knee playing basketball.
 With a high deductible, you might worry about how you're going to afford the medical bills.
 Now imagine if you had already set aside money for expenses like these.
-That's where an HSA comes in handy.
-You could already have saved the money you need.
+That's where an HSA comes in handy!
+You could already have the money you need saved up.
 An HSA allows you to set aside tax-free money to pay for qualified health care expenses.
 This includes your medical, dental, and vision copays, deductibles, and coinsurance.
+If you want, you can elect to contribute after-tax dollars to your HSA through the bank.
+Your before-tax and after-tax contributions apply to the same annual limit.
 It's Tax-Free-And Yours To Keep!

 There are a number of advantages to contributing to an HSA.

 You can put money into your HSA on a before-tax basis through convenient payroll deductions.
 It's tax-free as it grows.
 You earn tax-free interest on your money.
 It's tax-free when you spend it.
 When you spend your HSA on qualified health care expenses, you don't pay any taxes.
 That means you're saving money on your qualified medical, dental, and vision expenses.
 It's always your money.
 You can carry over your unused HSA balance from year to year.
 Just like a bank account, you own your HSA, so it's yours to keep and use even if you change medical options, leave the company, or retire.
 Important!
 Make sure you use money in your HSA only for qualified health care expenses for your qualified dependents.
 Otherwise, you'll pay income taxes on that distribution.
 You'll also pay an additional 20% penalty tax if you're under age 65.
-Wondering what the difference is between an HSA and a Health Care Flexible Spending Account (FSA)?
-Find out.
 Questions?